tjesi/TTM4205/README.md

 ## Course materials

-The course materials are the lecture slides, references therin, and the assignments.
+The course materials are the lecture slides, references therein, and the assignments.
 We do not require that you buy any books, but can recommend the following literature:

   1. *Serious Cryptography* by Jean-Philippe Aumasson at [akademika.no](https://www.akademika.no/teknologi/data-og-informasjonsteknologi/serious-cryptography/9781593278267)